zyoung1212/ragflow/README.md

    $ docker compose -f docker-compose.yml up -d
    ```

+> **Note** When running RAGFlow with Gunicorn and Infinity, each worker must reinitialize its connection pool.
+The provided `conf/gunicorn.conf.py` handles this in `post_fork`.

 > [!WARNING]
 > Switching to Infinity on a Linux/arm64 machine is not yet officially supported.